blocknetdx/api-docs/source/includes/_intro.md

 The protocol is supported by a network of Service Nodes, which are similar to masternodes with an increased level of participation.
 Service Nodes host full nodes of the blockchains the protocol is compatible with, host microservices, verify interactions between peers, route communication between blockchains, participate in governance by voting, and perform anti-spam and anti-DOS measures for the network.

 <!--
 	Below is a diagram of how a connection between clients and Service Nodes are made.
-As seen in the diagrams, a "client" refers to software utlizing the Blocknet Protocol, which can be a blockchain, microservice, dApp, mobile app, website, etc.
+As seen in the diagrams, a "client" refers to software utilizing the Blocknet Protocol, which can be a blockchain, microservice, dApp, mobile app, website, etc.

 	<div class="center diagram-group">
 		<strong>Communication Process</strong>